-Authentic Caesar Dressing in 30 Seconds — this creamy, rich dressing comes together almost instantly using your immersion blender…it’s a real game changer!
+Authentic Caesar Dressing in 30 Seconds — this creamy, rich salad dressing comes together almost instantly using your immersion blender…it’s a real game changer!

 This is the thick, tangy, cheesy Caesar dressing of your dreams, and it turns a plate of lettuce and croutons into a sensuous feast.
 You don’t have to buy the expensive stuff in the refrigerator case that’s made with additives and less than top notch ingredients.
 This one is whipped up right in your own kitchen, in 30 seconds, from fabulous ingredients like extra-virgin olive oil, Parmigiano Reggiano cheese, and Dijon mustard.
 You’ll have a whole mason jar full of the stuff at your disposal.
 Have your way with it on salads, of course, but don’t underestimate its other talents as a dip, a sandwich spread, and a mayo substitute in things like deviled eggs etc.